Fast Exponentiation and Floating Point Representation

 Floating Point Representation

-Floating points are absolutely ubiquitous in programming these days, and virtual every architecture implements the IEEE 754 standard.
-Paradoxically, it seems few software engineers are aware of the definition and subtleties of the representation, and even less so of the sort of abuse they lend themselves to.
+Floating points are absolutely ubiquitous in programming these days, and virtually every architecture implements the IEEE 754 standard.
+Paradoxically, it seems few software engineers are aware of the definition and subtleties of the representation, and even fewer know of the kind of abuse they lend themselves to.

 An almost mythical example of such hacks is the (misattributed) Quake III fast inverse square root algorithm: